hugr-lab/osm_dbt/README.md

 Universal dbt project for processing OpenStreetMap data from any region with support for recursive relations, multipolygons, and all OSM object types.

+**Important**: This project is experimental and may change significantly.
+It is designed to be flexible and extensible for various OSM regions.

 ## 🌟 Features

 - ✅ **Universal Region Support** - Process any OSM region via URL or predefined configs